 - Threatening or harming pets

-- Grabbing, pushing, shoving, slapping, or throwing objects
+- Grabbing, pushing, shoving, slapping, or throwing objects at victim

 - Slapping with an open hand

 - Kicking, burning, biting, punching